emtilt/ph410s21/_pages/about.md

 Exams can be a stressful situtation and, sometimes, what you know doesn't really come across with the first attempt at the exam.

-For both Exam 1 and 2, you will be allowed to rework the exams to earn up to <span style="color:red">TBD</span>% of the credit that you weren't awarded the first time you took it.
+For both Exam 1 and 2, you will be allowed to rework the exams to earn up to 40% of the credit that you weren't awarded the first time you took it.
 To earn this credit, you will need to rework the exam and turn in a page that addresses in words, point by point, what you did incorrectly on the exam and how you fixed up that understanding.
 You will not receive any credit for reworking unless both the amended physics is complete and correct and you have explicitly reflected on your misunderstandings.